abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 #### Designers:

-- Post your work on Behance, Tumblr, Dribbble and Pinterest
+- Post your work on [Behance](https://www.behance.net/), [Tumblr](https://www.tumblr.com/), [Dribbble](https://dribbble.com/) and [Pinterest](https://www.pinterest.com)
 - Share your work with friends on Facebook
-- Create a PDF version of your portfolio and keep the file size low enough to email.
-Add a link to it on your website (see step #2)
+- Create a PDF version of your portfolio and keep the file size low enough to email
-- Email your PDF portfolio along with all the links to your work to local agencies
+- Email your PDF portfolio along with all the links to your work to local agencies and companies

 #### Developers:

-- Create prototypes and experiments on CodePen
+- Create prototypes and experiments on [CodePen](http://codepen.io/)
-- Create public GitHub repo where we can see your code
+- Create public [GitHub](https://github.com/) repo where we can see your work
-- Contribute to the web community on Stack Overflow and Quora
+- Contribute to the web community on sites like [Stack Overflow](http://stackoverflow.com/)
-- Make all your experimental work publicly available
-- Even if you think it has no use, for us, being able to see non-commercial work is handy
+- Fork existing projects and try and improve them

 #### Everybody: